For centuries, nursing had been considered a role for women, and today, the occupation is still largely filled by females. But things are changing.

 - The number of people developing and/or living with chronic conditions, such as diabetes and obesity, is dramatically increasing.

-- A shortage of nursing school faculty is causing nursing schools to turn away large numbers of qualified applicants, according to an American Association of Colleges of Nursing report.
+- A shortage of nursing school faculty is causing nursing schools to turn away large numbers of qualified applicants, according to data from the American Association of Colleges of Nursing.

-The BLS projects employment of registered nurses will grow about as fast as the average for all occupations from 2020 to 2030, adding about 276,800 new jobs.
-Employment for nurse practitioners is projected to grow 52% in the same time period, making it the fourth fastest-growing occupation.*
+The BLS projects that employment of RNs will grow 6% from 2021 to 2031, adding 195,400 new jobs to the U.S. economy.
+Employment for nurse practitioners is projected to grow 46% in the same time period.

 Career Opportunities in Nursing